 Of course, seniors aren’t the only ones who need care.
 Perhaps you have a child or a spouse with a disability or special needs.
-Regardless of the situation, there’s no denying that looking after someone who’s sick or disabled can take up a great deal of your time and money.
+Regardless of the situation, there’s no denying that looking after someone can take up a great deal of your time and money.

 But how can you help relieve some of the financial challenges you may face as a caregiver?
-For starters, tax season is well underway.
-This gives you the chance to take advantage of all the non-refundable tax credits available for caregivers.
+For starters, tax season gives you a chance.
+Take advantage of all the non-refundable tax credits available for caregivers.
 Here are a few to keep in mind when you file your taxes.

 Non-refundable tax credits for caregivers

 It’s important to remember that a non-refundable tax credit will reduce what you owe.
 But it won’t result in the government paying you money.
 In other words, if you would have owed $400 in tax, a $500 non-refundable tax credit will knock your bill down to zero, not give you back $100.
 (That’s the “non-refundable” part.)

-Here are four non-refundable tax credits to be aware of as you’re preparing your tax return this year:
+Here are four non-refundable tax credits to be aware of as you’re preparing your tax return:

 1. Medical expense tax credit (METC)

 Are you paying out-of-pocket for a loved one’s dentist bills?
 What about their nursing home care?
 In such cases, you may be able to find some tax relief through the medical expense tax credit (METC).

 What is the METC and how much is it worth?
-The METC provides a non-refundable tax credit for “qualifying medical expenses.”
-It can exceed a certain threshold – 3% of net income or $2,397 (2020 threshold, indexed to inflation), whichever is less (provincial thresholds may vary).
+The METC provides a non-refundable tax credit for “qualifying medical expenses” – medical expenses that exceed a certain threshold – 3% of net income or $2,479, whichever is less.
+(2022 threshold, indexed to inflation, $2,635 for 2023, provincial thresholds may vary).